-2017 Federal Budget and Year End Tax Planning
+2018 Federal Budget & Year End Tax Planning

-Stability and confidence for superannuation is the good news coming out of the 2017-18 Federal Budget.
-With SMSF members still working through the wide-reaching and complex superannuation changes of the last Budget which take effect from 1 July 2017, this Budget’s minimal changes will result in a period for members to ensure they have the correct strategies in place.
+An SMSF friendly budget is the good news coming out of the 2018-19 Federal Budget.
+With SMSF members still working through the wide-reaching and complex superannuation changes which took effect from 1 July 2017, this Federal Budget will provide much needed stability while looking to reduce costs for SMSFs and prove additional flexibility.

-Year end tax planning – what does your SMSF administrator need to know?
+Year end tax planning – what does your SMSF administrator needs to know?

-With another financial year end just around the corner now is the time to take a look at your SMSF to see if it’s ready for 30 June.
+With another financial year end less than two months away, now is the time to ensure your SMSF is ready for 30 June.
 Here is a quick checklist of what we need to know as your fund administrator:

 - Do you have any other superannuation outside of your SMSF?

-- it is crucial we are made aware of this as this can impact your fund under the new super reforms commencing 1 July 2017 (eg. do you have an industry, retail or defined benefit super fund)
+- it is crucial we are made aware of this as this can impact your fund under last year’s super reforms which commenced 1 July 2017 (eg. do you have an industry, retail or defined benefit super fund)

 - Do you have insurance premiums being paid by your employer from another fund that is not your SMSF?